tensorflow/tensorflow/tensorflow/docs_src/get_started/estimator.md

 perform the following five steps:

 1. Load CSVs containing Iris training/test data into a TensorFlow `Dataset`
-2. Construct a @{tf.contrib.learn.DNNClassifier$neural network classifier}
+2. Construct a @{tf.estimator.DNNClassifier$neural network classifier}
-3. Fit the model using the training data
+3. Train the model using the training data
 4. Evaluate the accuracy of the model
 5. Classify new samples